dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/customisation.md

 # Customization

-For details a look at the submenu for all the customization:
+For details, have a look at the submenu for all the customizations topics:

 - [Component Properties](/uilib/usage/customisation/component-properties)
 - [Event Handling](/uilib/usage/customisation/event-handling)